S-Mazigh/painless/README.md

       Contains wrapper for the sequential solvers.
    * utils/:
       Contains code for clauses management.
 But also useful data structures.
+   * preprocessors/:
+      Contains the imported preprocessings of [PRS](https://github.com/shaowei-cai-group/PRS-sc23/tree/PRS-sc23) and [SBVA](https://github.com/hgarrereyn/SBVA).

+* solvers/:
    * mapleCOMSPS/:
       Contains the code of MapleCOMSPS from the SAT Competition 17 with some little changes.

    * kissat_mab/:
       Contains the code of kissat_mab.

+   * yalsat/:
+      Contains the code of [yalsat](https://github.com/arminbiere/yalsat).

+   * GASPIKISSAT/:
+      Contains the code of [GaspiKissat](https://github.com/sabrinesaouli/GASPIKISSAT).

 To compile the project
 ----------------------